top of page

 But don't worry, there are things you can do to prevent knee problems and keep your knees healthy well into old age.

 According to Dr. Ichiro Tatsumi, a renowned knee specialist, up to 46% of his patients with worn-out knee cartilage could regain their ability to walk without resorting to surgery.
+(Source: 100年足腰 "100-Year Legs and Lower Back" written by Ichiro Tatsumi)

 Dr. Tatsumi recommends that his patients try some simple exercises for three months to see if their knee pain improves.
 If they do, they may be able to avoid surgery altogether!